mcharouk/aws/Certification/machinelearning.md

 ## SageMaker profiler

 * SageMaker Profiler helps identify performance bottlenecks in a ML training jobs.
 While Debugger focuses on the correctness of your model (e.g., gradients, weights), Profiler focuses on the efficiency of the training process.
 It helps you answer questions like:
-  * Is my training job CPU-bound or GPU-bound?
+  * Is my training job CPU-bound or GPU-bound? (gives more details than sagemaker debugger)
   * Is data loading a bottleneck?
   * Are there any inefficient operations in my code?
   * Am I underutilizing my hardware resources?